 Both platforms have different strengths, useful for teams in various roles.
 A company might have a backend team working in Azure DevOps, and a frontend team using Jira, for example.
 Alternatively, you may be using one system for developers and one for customer support.

 The biggest advantage of such an integration is that the teams have the freedom to set up their own platforms however they want.
-They will be working in their own environment and won’t need to worry about their security or autonomy to be lost in the process.
+They will be working in their own environment and won’t need to worry about their security or autonomy being lost in the process.

 However, there are some problems with this approach as well.
 If you don’t keep an eye on things, teams can become siloed.
 The information they store can be duplicated or inaccurate.
 Fortunately, there are tools that can help with this cross-team collaboration.

-Working across different platforms can bring some challenges with itself.
-If you can meet those challenges, you’ll be able to work more efficiently and consequently, you’ll be more productive.
+Working across different platforms can bring some challenges with it.
+If you can meet those challenges, you’ll be able to work more efficiently, and consequently, you’ll be more productive.

 There are three things you need to think about when choosing a tool.
 These are as follows.